Rei-SwitchBot/faq/en-us/Lock Ultra.md

 3. Use an alcohol swab to clean the surface before installation.
 4. When attaching Lock Ultra, firmly press down the entire length of the double-sided tape onto the door.
 5. Hold Lock Ultra in place for one minute after applying the tape.
+6. Please use the spare double-sided tape included in the package that is suitable for high temperatures.
+Before replacing the double-sided tape, please clean off any old double-sided tape remaining on the main body of the Lock Ultra.

 ---